ahsxndev/flutter-chat-ai/README.md

 # 🗣️ VoiceVerse AI

 **VoiceVerse AI** is a sleek, real-time voice assistant app built with **Flutter**, enabling users to interact via **voice or text**.
-Whether you're speaking or typing, the app processes your input using OpenAI and delivers responses that are both displayed and spoken when applicable.
-It features animated UI elements, formatted markdown replies, and clean modular architecture — making it an ideal AI companion for modern mobile users.
+Whether you're speaking or typing, the app processes your input using Gemini and delivers responses that are both displayed and spoken when applicable.
+It features beautiful UI elements, formatted markdown replies, and clean modular architecture — making it an ideal AI companion for modern mobile users.

 ---